-Before lenders make the decision to lend you money, they must know if you are willing and able to repay that loan.
-To assess whether you can pay back the loan, they assess your income and debt ratio.
+Before they decide on the terms of your mortgage loan (which they base on their risk), lenders must discover two things about you: your ability to pay back the loan, and how committed you are to pay back the loan.
+To assess whether you can repay, they assess your income and debt ratio.
 To assess your willingness to repay, they use your credit score.

-Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scoring.
-Your score considers both positive and negative information in your credit report.
-Late payments lower your score, but consistently making future payments on time will raise your score.
+Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
+Your score considers positive and negative items in your credit report.
+Late payments count against your score, but a consistent record of paying on time will improve it.

-Your credit report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is sufficient information in your report to build a score.
-Should you not meet the minimum criteria for getting a score, you might need to work on your credit history prior to applying for a mortgage loan.
+For the agencies to calculate a credit score, borrowers must have an active credit account with a payment history of at least six months.
+This history ensures that there is enough information in your report to calculate a score.
+Should you not meet the minimum criteria for getting a credit score, you might need to work on a credit history before you apply for a mortgage.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.